roshmadosh/movierecs-microservices/README.md

 TMDB doesn't accept batch requests for movie details, which is why an extra storage step (database) is included.

-The TMDB API key is stored as a local environment variable, under `TMDB_API_KEY`.

-Note that this service might not be able to read environment variables via your IDE.
-If that's the case, run `mvn spring-boot:run` from the `assets-service/` directory.

 ### ML Microservice